 BrightWave Communications, San Diego, CA

-• Assisted in managing and scheduling social media content across platforms, contributing to a 15% increase in follower engagement.
+• Coordinated and timed out social media content on multiple channels, which led to a 15% bump in follower activity.

-• Coordinated with team members to execute email campaigns, achieving an average 20% open rate and 5% click-through rate.
+• Collaborated with my team on email campaigns—our efforts grabbed a 20% open rate and a 5% click-through rate.

-• Supported event planning and promotions for community outreach programs, resulting in a 25% attendance boost.
+• Supported the planning and buzz-building for community events, resulting in 25% higher turnout.

 Sales Associate